-COSM 104A 15 Units Esthetics of Skin Care I
+Esthetics of Skin Care I

-Esthetics of Skin Care I Prerequisite: Tenth grade completion or equivalent and 18 years of age as required by the State Board of Barbering and Cosmetology.
+Prerequisite: Tenth grade completion or equivalent and 18 years of age as required by the State Board of Barbering and Cosmetology.
 Course Advisory: SCC minimum English standard.
 A two semester course series in skin care consisting of 600 hours.
 Designed to prepare the student for the California State Board of Barbering and Cosmetology examination for Esthetician licensure.
 An intensive study of basic and advanced technological concepts in European facialing techniques.
 The curriculum framework provides the theoretical, manual, and mechanical skills needed for a profession in esthetics.
 NOTE: Students are required to purchase a mandatory equipment kit and materials card at the SCC bookstore.
-The cost of the materials card and start-up materials varies.
+The cost of the materials card and startup materials varies.
 For current costs, please refer to the Schedule of Classes for each semester.
 Additionally, students are required to attend the Cosmetology orientation (see Schedule of Classes for the date and time).
 Five hours lecture, thirty hours lab.

-COSM 104B 1 Unit
+COSM 104B